 Bringing us back around to “a new kind of credit card”, Apple has been touting the budget-management offerings within Apple Pay as one of its new features.
 Apple Pay will show detailed listings of your spending and you can allocate budgets to various categories.

-If you are from the UK or Europe, you are probably quite familiar with mobile challenger banks (e.g. Monzo, Starling and Revolut).
+If you’re based in the UK or Europe, you’re probably quite familiar with mobile challenger banks (e.g. Monzo, Starling and Revolut).
 Even the larger banks in the UK have begun to offer much more competent mobile solutions.

-However, America is a bit behind on this front (Monzo recently launched in the US to take advantage of this fact).
+However, the US is a bit behind on this front (Monzo recently launched in the US to take advantage of this fact).
 Therefore, Apple is pretty easily able to claim that – for the US – it is a new kind of card.

 Then, there’s cashback offers.
 The cashback offers are firmly aimed at enticing die-hard Apple fans but they will likely be nice to have for anyone.